Sanjay Shah

+Sanjay Shah (born 11 September 1970) is a British trader who was sentenced by a Danish court in 2024 to 12 years in prison for tax fraud, the heaviest penalty ever handed out in Denmark for a fraud case.
+He has appealed the verdict.

-Sanjay Shah is a Dubai-based British-Indian businessman and suspected tax fraudster.
-He founded Solo Capital, a hedge fund firm which closed in 2016, and the NGO Autism Rocks, which closed in 2020.
+Shah founded Solo Capital, a hedge fund firm in Britain which closed in 2016, and the NGO Autism Rocks, which closed in 2020.

-Shah is a prime suspect in a case regarding the Danish Government being allegedly defrauded of 12.7 billion DKK for (1.65 billion euros) between 2012 and 2015, part of the CumEx-Files involving multiple European nations and involves a number of the world's largest banks such as Barclays, Merrill Lynch, JP Morgan, Morgan Stanley, BNP Paribas, Banco Santander, Macquarie Bank and Deutsche Bank.
-Shah has admitted his company enabled clients to claim around DKK 8 billion from the Ministry of Taxation.
+Shah was ordered to pay back sums of money in May 2023 by the Dubai courts but has appealed since waiting for his UK trial to finish in a case regarding the Danish Government being allegedly defrauded of 12.7 billion DKK (1.65 billion euros) between 2012 and 2015.
+This was part of the CumEx-Files involving multiple European nations and involves a number of the world's largest banks such as Barclays, Merrill Lynch, JP Morgan, Morgan Stanley, BNP Paribas, Banco Santander, Macquarie Bank and Deutsche Bank.

+Shah admitted his company enabled clients to claim around DKK 8 billion from the Ministry of Taxation.
 He claimed that he was only using legal tax loopholes, where dividend income is taxed differently in various jurisdictions.
+Shah was extradited to Denmark in December 2023 to face trial.
+In December 2024, he was sentenced to 12 years in jail for tax fraud.

+In February 2025, Shah was charged in Germany over CumEx deals.
+The government alleged a loss to the German treasury of €46.5 million in 2010.

 Career

+Shah worked as a banker for Morgan Stanley, Credit Suisse and Rabobank "over a period of almost 20 years and – after finding himself unemployed in 2008 – set up his own investment management, brokerage and principal trading business".